oldratlee/fucking-java-concurrency/README.md

 mvn compile exec:java -Dexec.mainClass=com.oldratlee.fucking.concurrency.HashMapHangDemo
 ```

-## 🍺 Combination state read invalid combination
+## 🍺 Combined state read invalid combination

-When programming, multiple state records will be required (state can be a `POJO` object or `int`, etc.).
+When programming, multiple state records will be required (state can be a `POJO` object or `int`s, etc.).

 It is often seen that the multi-state read and write code is not synchronized, and the person who write it will naturally ignore the issue of thread safety.